larsleijten/swin_classifier/README.md

 ## Results

-After training for 12 epochs over the training data, the model reached a classification accuracy of 85.4% over the validation set.
+After training for 30 epochs over the training data, the model reached an optimal classification accuracy of 85.4% over the validation set.
 Sensitivity was measured at 72.1% and specificity at 92.3% at a cutoff value of 0.5.

 The train loss and validation accuracy are plotted in figure 3.